Museum Street

 Museum Street is a street in the Bloomsbury area of the London Borough of Camden, England.
 To the north is the British Museum, hence its current name.
 The street is populated by cafes and bookshops to appeal to the international museum-going public.
 To the north is Great Russell Street.
 To the south are Bloomsbury Way and New Oxford Street.
 The nearest tube stations are Tottenham Court Road and Holborn to the southwest and southeast respectively.

 History

 The street goes back to the 14th century and beyond.
-It remained largely rural until the late 17th century when the growth of London caused its urbanisation.
+It remained largely rural until the late 17th century when the growth of London caused its urbanization.